rydmike/flex_color_scheme/README.md

 darkTheme: FlexColorScheme.dark(colors: FlexColor.schemes[FlexScheme.mandyRed].dark).toTheme,
 ```

 We also set the app's `themeMode` property to `ThemeMode.system` so that the used device can control if the app
-uses its light or dark theme, based on device system setting.
+uses its light or dark theme, based on the device system setting for light and dark theme.

 Totally just one property modified, and two properties added to the default counter app, plus the package
 import of course.
 The modified MaterialApp from the Flutter default counter app is shown below.